 For the gallbladder, we stretch the side of the body.
 Think of a ‘Lying Shoelace’.
 This is a twist posture in which we stimulate the side of the body.
 But we also stimulate the liver meridian in this attitude.
 Twists are good for stimulating the liver.

 The exercise goes as follows.
 You lie on your back and your feet are on the mat.
 Place the right leg over your left leg and lower your legs to the right.
 Your arms are open to the outside.
 Turn your head in the opposite direction of your legs.
 You will feel the stretch on the side of your body, your lower back, your hips, your stomach and your neck.
 In this position, you continue to breathe calmly.
 After three minutes, come back to the center to rest and feel the changes.
 Here too, you breathe calmly.
 Then you switch sides.

 If you want personal guidance, feel free to book a 1:1 guidance session with me.
 We will focus on your personal challenges.

 Other things to do for balancing the wood element in you

 In addition to yin yoga, it is good to keep moving.
 Walking, cycling, swimming.
 But it is also nice to get your thoughts organized.
 You can apply a writing exercise.
 Journaling is free writing in which you can put all your emotions on paper without thinking about what you are writing.
 You can do this every morning when you just wake up or after meditation.
 Are there changes you want to make in your life?
 Then this is the time to step out and indicate what is important to you.

 Do you want to learn more about yin yoga and the meridians specifically?
-Then the online yin & fascia therapy workshop might be something for you.
+Then the online yin & fascia therapy trajectory might be something for you.
 You will also learn exercises aimed at balancing the liver and gallbladder meridians.